Dior Diorshow Mono Eyeshadow #760 Tweed

 When the first testers in stores showed up, I was all over the new shades and wanted to swatch everything.
 My enthusiasm quickly cooled down after I have touched two of the new eyeshadows – dry, so solid and dry, that I couldn’t pick up any colour at all.
 I was pretty much disappointed.
 Then the online swatches got me again and I went to another store and lo and behold … almost colours were creamy, super pigmented and smooth.
 My love began to grow …

-The formulation is quite solid in touch and densely pressed but the texture is creamy and the pigments stick to either my finger or brush pretty good.
-It can be applied wet or dry (both ways work fine and there is no blending problem, the texture hasn’t changed or has become hard in touch either).
+The formulation is quite solid in touch and densely pressed but the texture is creamy and the pigments stick to either my finger or brush pretty well.
+It can be applied wet or dry (both ways work fine and there is no blending problem).
 What surprised me the most is how blendable those new mono eyeshadows are.
 I even would presume, that they are comparable to Rouge Bunny Rouge’s phenomenal texture just not as creamy (note: not all colours but especially 653 Mordoré and 566 Panama).
 Some shades remind a bit of a creamier and softer Guerlain eyeshadow texture (452 Spencer, 477 Camouflage).
 Some eyeshadows with less pigment and not as soft are 623 Ribbon, 006 Swan, 616 Sequins.

 The packaging looks like every other Dior case, deep blue and made of plastic.
 I really wish they would sell refills!
 I find the packaging pretty bulky and if you have more Dior monos by now, you will find it unhandy as well.
 It comes with a velvet pouch and two sponge tip applicators, which to my surprise are pretty well made.
 I used them for my swatches below (two swipes).